-Marianne Talbot, our Director of Studies in Philosophy, recommends two online encyclopedias for those interested in the history of philosophy.
+Marianne Talbot, our Director of Studies in Philosophy, recommends an online encyclopedia for those interested in the history of philosophy.
 The Stanford Encyclopedia of Philosophy (SEP), maintained by Stanford University, organises scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work.
-The Internet Encyclopedia of Philosophy (IEP) provides scholarly information on key topics and philosophers in all areas of philosophy.

 British History Online